Hecter94/EndlessSky-PluginArchive/plugins.md

 Lite version: (Very Outdated)

-This version will have less animation frames and exclude @2x images to reduce memory required to load the plugin.
+This version will have fewer animation frames and exclude @2x images to reduce memory required to load the plugin.
 Use this if you're using low end machines or 32 bit machines. https://mega.nz/file/8QpAAYhJ#H2vVusIAPKdlMZlzVNwTfTwzpV6tYQBsvZDXDdNhB54

 ## Contact
-If you found any bug/issue or have some suggestion, feel free to open an issue here or find me in Endless Sky Community discord server; https://discord.gg/ZeuASSx
+If you find any bugs/issues or have a suggestion, feel free to open an issue here or find me in Endless Sky Community discord server; https://discord.gg/ZeuASSx

-I'll sometime update development progress there in #plugin chat.
+I'll sometimes update development progress there in #plugin-chat.

 ![GWcap3](https://user-images.githubusercontent.com/19187937/152831081-86783ac0-a228-4abd-9dd2-54952738b864.PNG)